F3dai/f3dai.github.io/_posts/2020-06-16-AD-Box-TryHackMe.md

 ![results](https://imgur.com/iWDsXxq.png)

-We now have a dump of the DC hashes, including the Administrator password hash.
+We now have a dump of the DC hashes, including the Administrator password hash, guess it hasn't been disabled :)

 <pre>Administrator:500:aad3b435b51404eeaad3b435b51404ee:e******************************b:::</pre>